 - Humana Medicare plans

-The network that evolved out of the oldest Medicare insurance company in the country also offers popular Blue Cross Blue Shield Medigap Plans.
+The network that evolved out of the oldest Medicare supplement insurance company in the country also offers popular Blue Cross Blue Shield Medigap Plans.
 Cigna, Bankers Life, Mutual of Omaha, and Gerber Life are also common providers for Medigap plans in some parts of the country.

-Popular Medicare Supplement Plans
+Popular Medicare Supplement Plans for 2018

 Supplements have been standardized with different letter names from A to N for each level of coverage.
 The right choice really depends on each beneficiary’s budget and health needs, but it might be interesting to learn which supplements have been most popular.